knpuniversity/symfony2-series/knpu/autoloading.rst

 -----------------------

 Right now, it almost looks like the autoloader assumes that everything must live in the ``src/`` directory.
-So are vendor classes - like Symfony - loaded?
+So how are vendor classes - like Symfony - loaded?

 That's the second part.
 When we fetch a library with Composer, it configures its autoloader to look for the new classes in the directory it just downloaded.